diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 const API_AUTH_LDAP_ENABLED = TRUE;
 ```

-> _Note:_ When enabling API ldap auth, config index/ldap filter settings are used, see [Restricting Visibility and Access](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#restricting-visibility-and-access).
+> _Note:_ When enabling API LDAP auth, config index/ldap filter settings are used, see [Restricting Visibility and Access](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#restricting-visibility-and-access).

 #### Restricting API Access By Host/IP

-To limit API access to certain hosts or networks, you can add an additional location block with allow/deny rules to your Diskover-Web NGINX config  **/etc/nginx/conf.d/diskover-web.conf**.
+🔴 &nbsp;To limit API access to certain hosts or networks, you can add an additional location block with allow/deny rules to your Diskover-Web NGINX config **/etc/nginx/conf.d/diskover-web.conf**.

 ```
 vi /etc/nginx/conf.d/diskover-web.conf
 ```

 The NGINX location block below needs to go above the other location block that starts with:

 ```
 location ~ \.php(/|$) {
 ```

 🔴 &nbsp;Change **1.2.3.4** to the IP address you want to allow access to the API.
 You can add additional lines if you want to allow more hosts/networks to access the API.
 The **deny all** line needs to come after all **allow** lines:

 ```
 location ~ /api\.php(/|$) {
     allow 1.2.3.4;